Last Updated on August 15, 2022 by Alexander Burgemeester

 If you want to know how to get away from a narcissistic mother, the answer comes down to understanding which level of contact you wish to maintain.

-Whether you pursue a low-contact or no-contact approach, it’s essential to choose the boundaries that honor your well-being and integrity.
+Whether you pursue a low-contact or no-contact approach, choosing the boundaries that honor your well-being and integrity is essential.